 Things to Prepare

 Wear only a comfortable outfit to do this activity, like a cotton shirt and parachute trousers.
 A specific outfit is not necessary however to avoid getting scratched, wear a trouser.
-Leave the jeans as it will only limit the body movement.
+Leave the jeans as they will only limit body movement.